Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Introduction

-In this work we investigate the description of entanglement between the spinorial degrees of freedom of multiple Dirac particles.
-We explore the same general idea as Ref. \cite{spinorent} for constructing polynomial Lorentz invariants but adapt it to the case of multiple Dirac spinors.
 As in Ref. \cite{spinorent} we make the assumption that for any number of spacelike separated Dirac spinors the state can be expanded in a basis that is formed from the tensor products of the local basis elements used to describe the individual spinors.
 Given this assumption a method for constructing polynomials invariant under the spinor representation of the proper orthochronous Lorentz groups for any number of spinors is described.
 These polynomials are also invariant, up to a U(1) phase, under local unitary transformations on a subspace spanned by the spinorial degrees of freedom that are generated by zero-mass Dirac Hamiltonians.
 Depending on construction some are invariant, up to a U(1) phase, also for local unitary transformations generated by arbitrary-mass Dirac Hamiltonians, and some for zero-mass Dirac Hamiltonians with a coupling to a Yukawa pseudo-scalar boson.
 Therefore these polynomials are considered potential candidates for describing multi-spinor entanglement for different physical scenarios.